sevka/bash-scripts/README.md

 Usage: officediff FILE1 FILE2

-This script convert it to text and then compare it using diff tool (meld).
+This script convert office (binary) files to plain text and then compare it using diff tool (meld).
 There are a lot of dependencies:
  * catdoc for rtf (you can use it for doc also, but I prefer antiword)
  * pdf2txt for pdf (packet: python-pdfminer)